 After a couple of months learning to code, even if you feel like you don’t know enough, you should join some kind of online or local community where beginner programmers gather.
 Get close to those who are taking their first steps and offer your best advice.
 Just by talking to them you will start seeing how much you have recently accomplished and learned, and that will give you a boost of motivation to keep moving forward.

-Staying motivated and focused is the hardest part of learning to code, and mentors can play a big role in finding the support that you need.
-However, you need to understand what the role of a mentor is so you know which kind of support you are still missing.
+Staying motivated and focused is the hardest part of learning to code.
+Mentors can play a big role in finding the support you need.
+However, you need to understand what the role of a mentor is so you know which kind of support you are missing.
 Are you ready to find your five mentors?